phoenixframework/phoenix/deployment/E_heroku.md

   pool_size: 20
 ```

-Finally, let's tell Phoenix to use our Heroku URL.
+Finally, let's tell Phoenix to use our Heroku URL and enforce we only use the SSL version of the website.
 Find the following:

 ```elixir
 url: [host: "example.com", port: 80],